 Uni-programming memory management:

 In uni-programming technique, the RAM is isolated into two categories where’s one category is for leaving the operating system and the other category is for the client process.
 Here the fence register is utilized which contains the last address of the parts of operating system.
-The operating system will contrast the client information addresses and the fence register and in the event that it is distinctive that implies the client isn’t entering the area of operating system.
+The operating system will contrast the client information addresses and the fence register and in the event that it is distinctive that implies the client isn’t entering the area of the operating system.
 The fence register is additionally called a limit register and is utilized to keep a client from entering the operating system region.
 Here the CPU use is poor and thus multiprogramming is utilized.

 Multi-programming memory management

 In the multi-programming, the various clients can share the memory at the same time.
-By multiprogramming we mean there will be more than one procedure in the main memory and if the running procedure needs to hang tight for an occasion like input/output then as opposed to sitting on ideal condition CPU will do a context switch and will pick another procedure.
+By multiprogramming we mean there will be more than one procedure in the main memory and if the running procedure needs to hang tight for an occasion like input/output then as opposed to sitting on ideal conditions CPU will do a context switch and will pick another procedure.

 Contiguous memory allocation